 A workplace, gathering space or living space, this home fluidly adapts to fit the occasion.
 She often has other creatives over to work, write or simply be in this inspiring home.
 There’s something special happening in this space that everyone can feel when walking in.
 In fact, the previous owner of this house invented wooly pockets, the original living plant walls, while living here!
 So there’s definitely a creative spirit in this home that’s palpable.

 Aditi prioritized (in equal parts) form and function to create a space meaningful enough to nurture her artistic lifestyle.
-Not only does every item in the house have a story of its own, the house as a whole has inspired Aditi's four novels!
+Not only does every item in the house have a story of its own, the house as a whole has inspired Aditi’s four novels!
 She loves writing in both her indoor and outdoor areas depending on the project.
-Her debut novel, MIRROR IN THE SKY, was entirely written in her dining room, and her upcoming novel, LIBRARY OF FATES (which will be released July 2017) — a feminist historical fantasy about a louche, misogynistic dictator overthrowing a tiny idyllic kingdom — was written in her backyard.
+Her debut novel, MIRROR IN THE SKY, was entirely written in her dining room, and her second novel, LIBRARY OF FATES — a feminist historical fantasy about a louche, misogynistic dictator overthrowing a tiny idyllic kingdom — was written in her backyard.

 Apartment Therapy Survey:

 Our Style: I guess I would describe it as eclectic mid-century.
 The house was built in 1958 and I’ve tried to remain consistent with the style of the era.
 I also travel internationally quite a bit and love bringing back treasures from across the globe, so there’s a lot of stuff from Morocco, Cuba, Italy, India, Southeast Asia and South and Latin America.

 Inspiration: I feel like every item in the house has a story: pieces I’ve collected from my travels, or poached from my parents or found at yard sales.
 I feel surrounded by things I love all day: books, plants, art.
 Comfort and functionality are important, but so is beauty!
 And plants!
 I absolutely love plants.